p-kossa/nookys-swag-presets-spt/README.md

 ## How To Install

-Be sure you have SWAG 1.4.3+ installed first!

-1. delete your "patterns" folder: `SWAG/config/patterns`
+1. if you already have SWAG installed, delete your "patterns" folder first: `SWAG/config/patterns`

 2. download the .zip, extract/copy/paste and overwrite into your SWAG folder: `user/mods/SWAG/`